soundpress/RulesOfNYC/docs/c09/index.rst

    (2) The Director, in his or her discretion, may set additional times and days for hearings or limit, reduce or vary the time and days for hearings, to meet the needs of the Bureau, upon appropriate notice to the public.

+   (3) Reserved.

 (c) Hearing examiner to preside.
 Every hearing shall be held before an Administrative Law Judge, Senior Administrative Law Judge, or Supervising Administrative Law Judge.
 All hearings shall be public.

 (d) Counsel.

    (1) A respondent may be represented by counsel.

    (2) Appearance by Counsel shall not be recognized unless such attorney shall have filed a proper notice of appearance.
 The notice of appearance shall contain the name, office address and telephone number of the attorney.
 No other attorney shall be permitted to appear for the respondent in such matter without an order in writing or made at open hearing by an administrative law judge.
-(See § 39-09 – Representatives at Parking Violations Bureau Hearings)
+(See 19 RCNY § 39-09 – Representatives at Parking Violations Bureau Hearings)

 (e) Substantial evidence required.
 No charge may be established except upon proof by substantial credible evidence.